orbeon/orbeon-forms-doc/configuration/properties/form-runner-detail-page.md

 ## Display hints inline

-[DEPRECATED as of Orbeon Forms 2016.2]
+[DEPRECATED since Orbeon Forms 2016.2]

 This property set whether the control hints are shown inline, rather than as tool-tips.
 The default is `true`.